-Contrary to our expected outcome, our results suggest that income does not actually play a significant role in determining a teen's involvement in most types of risky sexual behavior.
-However, we did find variation among the different dependent variables and between the gender-specific regressions.
+As expected, our results vary greatly among the different dependent variables and between the gender-specific regressions.
 For HIV/AIDS, the small number of observations greatly limits our analysis.
 Even though the sample size is over 4,800, only a handful of respondents had been diagnosed with HIV/AIDS in the last 12 months.
 This is partly due to a weakness in the Add Health survey, since many respondents could have been diagnosed with the disease earlier than 12 months prior to the date they were questioned.
 It can also be attributed to the relatively rare occurrence of HIV/AIDS in the United States.
 For the gender-specific regressions, the number of observations is even smaller, since the data has the two constraints set by the respondent's gender as well as whether or not they had been tested for HIV/AIDS in the past year.
 Because there are so few positive observations, there is not enough variance to do any analysis.
 Six of the explanatory variables perfectly predict the outcome of the dependent variable.
 In order to show any significant correlation between our explanatory variables and a diagnosis of HIV/AIDS, we would need a much larger data set or access to more thorough information about the respondents' medical history.

-While there were more observations with which to run the regressions for HPV, there were still not enough HPV-positive observations to draw any conclusions or to show any significant coefficients.
-The variables that show absolutely no variance are the dummy variables for the two highest levels of religiosity and the dummy variables for

-Asian and Native American races.
+While the regressions for HPV are slightly more successful, they still do not have enough positive observations to draw any conclusions or to show any significant coefficients.
+The variables that show absolutely no variance are the dummy variables for the two highest levels of religiosity and the dummy variables for Asian and Native American races.
 The coefficients for the rest of the explanatory variables are insignificant for the male, female, and the pooled data sets.

 Unlike the other variables for STD diagnoses, the results for Chlamydia do show variance and some significance for the explanatory variables (See Table 3).
 The only right-hand variable with no variance is the dummy for Native Americans.
 For both the pooled data and girls-only data, there is a significant, positive correlation between the dummy variable for African Americans and the dependent variable.
 This suggests that female African Americans are more likely to have been diagnosed with Chlamydia in the past 12 months than the reference group of Caucasian females.
-For the pooled data, the coefficient for PVT score also shows a slight significance; however, when the genderspecific results are examined, it becomes evident that this can be attributed to the male data.
+For the pooled data, the coefficient for PVT score also shows a slight significance, however when the genderspecific results are examined, it becomes evident that this can be attributed to the male data.
 For the boys-only sample, the coefficients for income, income squared, and the interaction variable are significant on the 10% level, while the coefficient for PVT score is significant at the 5% level.
 Though the income, income squared, and interaction coefficients are very small, PVT score shows a correlation of -.178, suggesting that male respondents with higher PVT scores are less likely to have been diagnosed with Chlamydia.
 For the girls-only data, the only explanatory variable with a significant effect is the African American dummy variable, which has an extremely high level of significance at 1%.